SergeBakharev/carvera_a_to_z/feeds-and-speeds-basics.md

 * for the same "thick-to-thin" reason, climb milling is a little more tolerant of less-than-perfectly-sharp endmills.
 * in conventional milling, the cutter flutes move against the direction of the feedrate, so chips are more likely to be pushed to the front of the cut, leading to chip recutting which is bad for finish quality.
 In climb milling, the chips tend to be pushed to the back of the endmill / behind the cut, so they are much less prone to recutting.
 * in climb milling, the router torque pushes in the same direction as the feedrate, while in conventional it fights against the feedrate, so the forces on the stepper motors are higher.
 * climb milling used to have a bad reputation for being dangerous to use on machines with a lot of backlash.
-While this was perfectly true on older manual mills, the point is moot on CNCs in general and the Shapeoko in particular.
+While this was perfectly true on older manual mills, the point is moot on CNCs in general and the Carvera in particular.

 So when all is said and done, climb milling wins on almost every aspect except deflection.
 The [Toolpaths](toolpath-basics.md#roughing-vs-finishing-toolpaths) section will cover the notion of "roughing" versus "finishing" toolpaths, and that will then open the way for the best approach: using **climb for roughing, then conventional for finishing**.

 This way, climb and its many advantages is used for most of the cut, and the possible deflections happening during this roughing pass will be taken care of by the light conventional finishing pass \(where the drawbacks of conventional will be irrelevant, since this finishing pass puts such low efforts on the machine anyway, and chip evacuation is not a problem either\)

 {% hint style="info" %}
 This being said, your CAM tool may or may not give you the option to select the milling direction \(climb or conventional\).
-At the time of writing, Carbide Create did not have this feature, so it generated all toolpaths using conventional milling.
+At the time of writing, Makera CAM did not have this feature, so it generated all toolpaths using conventional milling.
 {% endhint %}

 ## MRR, Power, Torque, Force